Meals and Refreshments

-Our school meal caterers from September 2016 are Caterlink.
+Our school meal caterers are Nourish.
 They offer our pupils main meals, vegetarian meals, pasta dishes or jacket potatoes and pupils are able to help themselves to salad from the fresh salad bar every day.
-They hold the Silver Food for Life Award.
-If you would like more details about Caterlink, please look at their website www.caterlinkltd.co.uk
+They hold the Gold Food for Life Award.
+If you would like more details about Nourish, please look at their website Nourish

 Your child can have meals every or any day of the week.
-However we must receive payment by Monday morning.
-Cheque payments payable to: ‘Great Chart Primary School’.
-Online payments available – Please contact Mrs George: firstname.lastname@example.org.
+However, we must receive payment by Monday morning.
+Online payments through Arbor Parent Portal or App – Please contact Mrs Davies: firstname.lastname@example.org.

-Payment for school dinners Must be paid for by each Monday morning only.
-The school cannot receive late or daily payments at all.
+Payment for school dinners must be paid for in advance.
+The school cannot receive late payments at all.
 If payment is not received then we cannot cater for your child’s meal.
 We are sorry but the school cannot extend credit.
+Please make payment via the Arbor Parent Portal https://great-chart-primary.uk.arbor.sc.
+You can also download the Arbor App where you can keep track on your balances.

 Should you decide to make a packed lunch, please put your child’s name on the lunch box.
 We promote healthy packed lunches.
 With your child’s packed lunch, please also include a lunchtime drink of juice or water (not a fizzy sugary drink) in a leak proof container and a piece of fruit or raw vegetables.
 It is suggested that cool bricks be packed with your child’s lunch.
 Please do not include chocolate bars, sweets or nuts.